-Urshela slam, Judge HR lead Yanks over Bosox, 5th win in row
+Nelson 3 hitless innings wins debut, Yanks streak reach 5

 TRAINER’S ROOM

-Yankees: RHP Luis Cessa (COVID-19) pitched two innings of batting practice before the game, and New York manager Aaron Boone expects he will be activated in the next few days.
+Yankees: RHP Luis Cessa (COVID-19) pitched two innings of batting practice before the game, and Boone expects he will be activated in the next few days.

 UP NEXT

-LHP James Paxton (0-1) starts Sunday’s series finale after averaging 92 mph with his fastball in his opening start at Washington, down from nearly 96 mph last year.
-Paxton had back surgery in February.
-“My arm angle was low.
-I was kind of bending over too far my way on my way to the plate.
-So I’ve been working on my posture, standing up a little bit straighter,” he said.
+New York LHP James Paxton (0-1) starts Sunday’s series finale after averaging 92 mph with his fastball in his opening start at Washington, down from nearly 96 mph last year.
+Paxton had back surgery in February and found his arm angle dropped.
+RHP Austin Brice (0-0) makes his first start for Boston after four relief appearances.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports